• Home

 Terraforming

-We present HARBOR—the Housing Appraisal & Risk-Based Oversight Registry.
-This is not merely a theoretical concept or a think tank; it represents a structural reset in appraisal oversight.
-Harbor aims to replace the fragmented and outdated valuation framework currently maintained by the Appraisal Subcommittee (ASC), The Appraisal Foundation (TAF), and a mix of state boards.
-In their existing state, these entities enforce complexity without cohesion and oversight without genuine accountability.
-The era of polite suggestions is over.
-Harbor is not about seeking permission—it’s about correcting course with a focus on a more effective appraisal oversight system, helping to establish a robust environment for the federal appraisal license and the integration of valuation AI.
+We present HARBOR, the Housing Appraisal & Risk-Based Oversight Registry.
+This is not a theoretical concept or a think tank proposal.
+It is a structural reset in appraisal oversight that replaces the fragmented and outdated framework now maintained by the Appraisal Subcommittee (ASC), The Appraisal Foundation (TAF), and a mix of state boards.
+In their current form, these entities enforce complexity without cohesion and oversight without genuine accountability.

 Day One Action Plan